splynx/docs/files/en/administration/reports/new_services_report/new_services_report.md

 ![New services report](2.png)

-The table can be filtered to display data pertaining to a specific period, partner and/or location, or tariff type:
+The table can be filtered to display data pertaining to a specific period, partner, location or tariff type:

 ![Filter](3.png)